killianvalverde/speed/docs/speed/argparse.md

 The implementation of this argument parser has been influenced by many projects and people.

-I want to thank the programmers who worked on the Python module [argparse](URL "https://docs.python.org/3/library/argparse.html"), as discovering and using this library in 2015 inspired me to start this project.
+I want to thank the programmers who worked on the Python module
+<a href="https://docs.python.org/3/library/argparse.html">argparse</a>, as discovering and using
+this library in 2015 inspired me to start this project.

-I also want to specially thank [p-ranav](URL "https://github.com/p-ranav") for their work on their argument parser, as discovering their project gave me many ideas and insights into how to make a good argument parser.
+I also want to specially thank <a href="https://github.com/p-ranav">p-ranav</a> for their work on their argument parser, as discovering their project gave me many ideas and insights into how to make a good argument parser.